 Who are we?

-The University of Nottingham School of Health Sciences recognise the need and benefit of having a common platform for the audit and quality assurance of clinical learning environments across Europe.
-The project will significantly increase the amount of cooperation and practice-sharing between participating universities and employers, in particular in the field of healthcare.
-It will also significantly increase the number of cross-border placements in nursing & healthcare available.
+The School of Health Sciences, University of Nottingham, recognise the critical importance of having a common collaborative platform for audit and quality assurance of clinical learning environments across Europe and more widely.
+The project will significantly increase interprofessional co-operation and practice-sharing between participating universities and employers and offer greater cross-border opportunities for students in Medicine and Allied Health in addition to those of Nursing and Midwifery already addressed.

 Our Role in the Project

 The University of Nottingham are the HEALINT4ALL coordinators and will lead on Project Management and Implementation of the project.
 The coordinator role ensures effective project delivery, and includes overall project, contractual and financial management, as well as working with the team to ensure that all work packages are completed to standard and on time.
 The University of Nottingham will also lead the team in delivering HEALINT4ALL Intellectual Output 3 to develop a virtual interactive teaching package to train the auditors of placements.

 Extensive recent Erasmus+ experience on nine projects in roles as Project Coordinator, PI and Co-I. Active member of the Digital Innovations in healthCare and Education (DICE) research group and HELM team.
 Research interests include virtual reality and artificial intelligence in education, collaborative e-learning, educational standards, virtual patients, and learning analytics.

 Wealth of experience facilitating students in developing their understanding of international nursing, and supporting UK and international students to achieve Master’s and PhD nursing qualifications.
 Interests in policy modernisation for the support of professional nursing education.
 Member of numerous expert working groups.
 Lead recent Erasmus+ projects as PI to successful completion.